koldunovn/aimip/README.md

 Use these consistently across all your data.
 If your institute already participates in CMIP, [check this list](https://github.com/WCRP-CMIP/CMIP6_CVs/blob/main/CMIP6_institution_id.json), and use the official name.

-We have agreed to use gr (regular 1° grid) as the main source for intercomparison.
-Please provide your data on this grid first.

 When your data are ready, contact Nikolay Koldunov (nikolay.koldunov@awi.de,  use “AIMIP” in the subject line), and we will upload it to the bucket.
 In the future, we plan to allow direct uploads to institute-specific folders.

 TODO